-If after using the WPS function the button blinks amber, check the following:
+If you use the WPS function, and the WPS LED blinks amber, check the following:

 - Make sure that you are using the button and not the router's built-in registrar. - Check that PIN verification has succeeded for the wireless device you are adding to the wireless network. - Make sure that you have not pressed the WPS button on the side of the router after disabling the WPS feature (you logged in to the router and disabled this previously). - Check that the router is not in the temporary AP setup locked state (if you are using the wireless repeater function).